algorithm-helper/algorithm-helper/content/categories/algorithms/strings/trie.md

 ("daba", 6)
 ```

-Then the tree becomes built starting from a sentinel node which $R$ children.
+Then the trie becomes built starting from a sentinel node with $R$ children.
 We have a node with
 the character `a`, which has a branch to child node `b`, which has a branch to child node `r`,
 which has a branch to child node `a`, where we store the value `0`.
 We do this for all of the
 `(key, val)` pairs, and end up with the following trie:

 <img src="https://i.imgur.com/dZU8LuB.png" alt="Trie" width="400" height="400">

+Note that while all nodes have $R$ children, null child nodes are not drawn for brevity.
+Only for
+the strings we inserted do we have a value associated with them, every other node is null.
+Thus, the
+main idea is that if we take a `key`, traverse down the trie by order of its characters, and arrive
+at a final node that has a `val`, we get the `val` associated with that `key`.
+Otherwise, the `key`
+does not exist.